reflectoring/reflectoring.github.io/_posts/2017-12-20-publish-snapshots-with-gradle.md

 during the development of a project.
 The difference between Artifactory and Bintray is also explained in an answer to [this Stackoverflow answer](https://stackoverflow.com/questions/38877177/what-is-the-difference-between-jfrog-artifactory-and-bintray).

-With the focus of oss.jfrog.org and Bintray clear, we choose oss.jfrog.org to host our snapshots and Bintray, with its automatic sync to the JCenter and Maven Central repositories, to host our releases.
+With the focus of oss.jfrog.org and Bintray clear, we choose oss.jfrog.org to host our snapshots and Bintray - with its automatic sync to the JCenter and Maven Central repositories - to host our stable releases.

 # Set up a Bintray Repository
 To be able to publish snapshots to oss.jfrog.org, you need to set up a repository on Bintray first.
-To do that, follow the steps from my article on publishing on Bintray:
+To do that, follow the steps from another article in this series:

 * [Create a Bintray Account](/guide-publishing-to-bintray-with-gradle/#create-a-bintray-account)
 * [Create a Repository](/guide-publishing-to-bintray-with-gradle/#create-a-repository)